wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 back story; however, I lost all my notes on the topic.
 The initial idea was to introduce barbarians into the civilised Wesnoth world.
 I mean barbarians like Huns -- wild, cruel, barbarians despising civilised people.
-In addition, I hated the ideas, which were in 2005 common, that Wesnoth has no religion.
+In addition, I hated the idea, which was in 2005 a gospel, that Wesnoth has no religion.
 This was almost mandatory then.
 I thought it is absurd that there would be no culture with religion in Wesnoth world.
 I am atheist, mind you (Turin said that _exactly_ because I am atheist I cannot imagine a world